InViLabVirtualStainingBenchmark/SinSR/hpc/INSTRUCTIONS.md

 ## Script inventory

-All scripts live in `hpc/` inside this repo. `setup_project.sh` and `clone_repo.sh` also have copies in home directory `~/` on the cluster — they must exist before the repo is cloned.
+`setup_project.sh` and `clone_repo.sh` also have copies in home directory `~/` on the cluster — they must exist before the repo is cloned.
 The repo is the source of truth; if you update them, copy the new version to cluster.

 | Script | Type | What it does |
 |---|---|---|